mahavedalla/mahavedalla/docs/questions/citta/whether-the-mind-inhabits-the-body.md

-# Whether the mind inhabits the body?
+Question: Whether the mind inhabits the body?
 Answer in Brief: -
  Category: Citta
 Sutta References: MN 39